levinthal/Pallatom/README.md

 The results, including the generated sequences in FASTA format and protein structures in PDB format, will be saved in the specified `savepath` directory.

+## Data Process
+In `./db_scripts/pipeline.py`, we provide the training data processing pipeline, including metric calculation and filtering, deduplication, and final clustering.

 ## Citation